Pradip-Kathiriya/Implementation-of-Machine-Learning-Classifiers-for-Face-Recognition/README.md

 # Project Description

-The goal of this project is to implement different classifiers to achieve face recogntion.
+The goal of this project is to implement different classifiers to achieve face recognition.
 You are given a set of faces and their corresponding labels.
-The given data set is divided in training and testing set is used to train the classifiers.
+The given data set is divided into training and a testing set is used to train the classifiers.

 There are two tasks:
 1. Identifying the subject label from a test image.